 d) Disruption of microbial nitrogen fixation due to mercury toxicity

-25. Considering recent advancements in synthetic biology, which potential conflict arises under the Cartagena Protocol on Biosafety regarding genetically engineered organisms?
+25. Considering recent advancements in synthetic biology, what potential conflict arises under the Cartagena Protocol on Biosafety regarding genetically engineered organisms?

 a) Engineered microorganisms may alter nitrogen cycling in soil ecosystems, violating the protocol’s safety standards